 What are community health centers (CHCs)?

-• Equitable access to healthcare: Community health centers (CHCs) are composed of local, non-profit, community-owned healthcare providers serving low income and medically under-resourced communities.
-CHCs address health inequities to ensure access to health resources.
+- Equitable access to healthcare: Community health centers (CHCs) are composed of local, non-profit, community-owned healthcare providers serving low income and medically under-resourced communities.
+CHCs work to address disparities to ensure access to healthcare.

 Who do community health centers serve?

-• Nearly 70% of health center patients in Iowa have family incomes at or below 200% of the federal poverty level.
+- 90% of health center patients in Iowa have household incomes at or below 200% of the federal poverty level.

 How do community health centers make a difference?